 - Bamboo Cabinets: Serving only the San Francisco, CA Bay area, with no online ordering possible.

 - Canyon Creek Cabinet Company: This company sources their cabinets in multiple locations along the West Coast and in NY.

-- Kitchen Craft Cabinetry: This NY-based company sources their hand-crafted cabinets to multiple locations in NY and NJ.
+- Kitchen Craft Cabinetry: This NY-based company sources its hand-crafted cabinets to multiple locations in NY and NJ.